 Not a Graphic Designer?
 No Problem!

 I openly tell people that I work with that I am not a graphic designer.
-I am a techie person but graphic design and making things look pretty is not one of my strengths.
-This is an issue because I would still like to make beautiful slide decks for participants in professional developments that I facilitate, as well as for students that I tutor and teach.
+I am a techie person but graphic design and making things look pretty is not one of my strengths, so I usually get help from design companies like graphically to get me sorted out with my design needs.
+Not being able to design myself was an issue because I would still like to make beautiful slide decks for participants in professional developments that I facilitate, as well as for students that I tutor and teach.
 It is no secret that slide decks and PowerPoints can be extremely monotonous at times and that the design of a slide deck can take it from being “boring” to being “engaging.”

 I liken my skills in the graphic design arena to me being back in my elementary school’s computer lab working on Microsoft Paint as a child in the early 2000’s (no disrespect to Microsoft Paint): my designs are clunky, the colors are all out of left field, and the pictures look terrible.
 I often lean on other programs to carry the burden of graphic design for me, and one of my favorites is PowerPoint Designer.